Agent commands

-Typing Olark commands in a chat window gives your agents quick access to the most useful tools for creating leads, transferring chats and helping customers.
+Olark commands give your agents quick access to the most useful tools during a chat conversation for creating leads, transferring chats, and helping customers.

-To use an Olark Command, just type in the command you wish to use into your chat box, and our system will automatically detect it and do what you want it to do.
+To use an Olark Command, just type in the command you wish to use into your active chat conversation, and our system will automatically detect it and do what you want it to do.
 Don't worry - the visitor you're talking to won't see anything.

 Full list of agent commands